teoshibin/COMP2042_CW_hcyst2/README.md

 - Removed Background actor and move its functionality to LoadComponents
 - Added ConstantData class for game constants
 - Added RuntimeData class for data references (game saves are loaded here)
-- Added Game, LoadComponents, LevelSelector and Launcher, refactored from the original main class.
+- Added Game, ActorLoader, LevelSelector and Launcher, refactored from the original main class.
 - Added LevelBase interface for linking up all custom-made levels.
 - Added LevelNotFoundException a custom Exception class for error handling
 - Added Sound class for audio clip playing and music playing